Final Review

 There are two terminal value calculations.
 The first one is CF/(r-g) and the second one is EV/EBITDA times EBITDA.
 We estimate the inputs using our model.
 The first approach is called perpetuity growth and the second approach is called exit multiple.
 They are both good methods and can be used in an intrinsic valuation.

-This response would have follow up questions to help student potentially earn more points.
+This response would have follow-up questions to help the student potentially earn more points.

 Incorrect or Lacking Response (<70%)